-A United Nations Resolution on Diabetes-The Result of a Joint Effort a report by Martin Silink, AM, MD, FRACP
+A United Nations Resolution on Diabetes - The Result of a Joint Effort a report by

+Martin Silink

-President, International Diabetes Federation, and Professor of Pediatric Endocrinology, University of Sydney and The Children's Hospital, Westmead
+President, International Diabetes Federation and Professor of Paediatric Endocrinology, University of Sydney and The Children's Hospital at Westmead

-DOI: 10.17925/USE.2007.00.1.12
+DOI: 10.17925/EE.2007.00.01.14

 Every 10 seconds a person dies of diabetes.
-In the same 10 seconds two more people develop diabetes.
+In the same 10 seconds, two more people develop diabetes.
 There are now over 246 million people living with diabetes.
-Within a generation, this number is predicted to reach 380 million if action is not taken to curb the pandemic.
+The number is predicted to reach 380 million if action is not taken to curb the pandemic.
 The International Diabetes Federation (IDF) issued a call to action and made the world aware that to do nothing is not an option.
-On 20 December 2006, the General Assembly of the UN unanimously adopted a Resolution on diabetes.
+On 20 December 2006, the General Assembly of the United Nations (UN) unanimously adopted a Resolution on diabetes.
 This was a monumental occasion for the global diabetes community.
-For the first time, the UN acknowledged that diabetes is a global pandemic that is as serious a threat to global health as the infectious disease epidemics such as HIV/AIDS, tuberculosis (TB), and malaria.
+For the first time, the UN acknowledged that diabetes is a global epidemic that is as serious a threat to global health as the infectious disease epidemics such as HIV/AIDS, tubercolosis and malaria.

-Resolution 61/225: 'World Diabetes Day' recognizes diabetes as a chronic, debilitating, and costly disease associated with major complications that pose severe risks for families, countries, and the entire world.
-It designates 14 November, the current World Diabetes Day, as a United Nations Day to be observed every year beginning in 2007.
+Resolution 61/225: 'World Diabetes Day' recognises diabetes as a chronic, debilitating and costly disease associated with major complications that pose severe risks for families, countries and the entire world.
+It designates 14 November, the current World Diabetes Day, as a UN Day to be observed every year beginning in 2007.